Welcome to Class 6

 swimming things/PE kit

-Study guides, once given out, may be used in lessons on any day.
+Study guides, once given out, may be used in lessons on any day and are there to aid homework.
 Pencil cases may be kept in school in the storage drawers.

 By the time our pupils leave class 6 we hope they with be confident young people, who have a love for learning and the personal skills to enable them to be valued members of a team.

 We have drawn up our class rules which will help support our aim.

 Year 6 Class Charter 2019-2020

 Always listen and work our hardest.

 Move around the school sensibly.